-We use steel wire (binding wire) for reinforcement of the tank wall.
+We use steel wire (binding wire) for reinforcement of the cistern wall.
 Steel wire is good for the cylindrical wall and much cheaper than chicken mesh.
-Wind the steel wire around the tank from below upwards, like a spiral.
+Wind the steel wire around the cistern from below upwards, like a spiral.
 Start as low as possible to overlap the chicken mesh from the bottom.
 At least 10 cm overlap.
 In the lower half, the distance between the wires is 1 cm.
 More upwards, above 0,8 m the distance can be max 2 cm.
-The binding wire can be bought in coils of 10 kg
+The binding wire can be bought in coils of 10 kg.
+Plaster the wired wall with the last layer of mortar. (layer no 5)